nemster/radix_pump/README.md

 The `deposit_batch` at the end is generally not needed but some hook may cause it to be needed.

+Depending on the launch type this method emits a `FairLaunchStartEvent` or a `RandomLaunchStartEvent` event.

 ### terminate_launch

 The creator of a coin can call this method to end the launching phase of his fair or random launched coin, it can't happen before the time specified in the `launch` call.